Body Procedures

-Tissue in the chest can become enlarged to give the impression of a developing male breast.
-This tissue can be removed in a male breast reduction (gynaecomastia).
+Tissue in the chest can enlarge, giving the impression of a developing male breast.
+This tissue can be removed in a male breast reduction.

 What is male breast reduction (gynaecomastia) surgery?